 Click here for the complete Diploma Examination Regulations: July 2017 to January 2018.

-From July 2017 the Certificate (CertRCO) will be renamed the Colleague Diploma (CRCO).
-There will be no change to the regulations.
+From July 2017 the Certificate (CertRCO) has been renamed the Colleague Diploma (CRCO).
+There have been no changes to the regulations.

 Associateship Diploma (ARCO)

 Associateship of the College indicates a standard of professional competency in organ playing technique, essential keyboard skills and interpretative understanding.
 It also indicates accuracy in aural perception and fluency in those written disciplines (standard stylistic techniques and analysis of performance and historical issues in relation to organ repertoire) which support practical musicianship.
 Read more.